Dining Out With Diabetes: Chinese Restaurants

 • General Tsao’s Chicken

 In general, look for lean, grilled meats with flavorful vegetable sides as the bulk of the meal.
-Savor the flavor of Chinese cuisine, but make choices that will cut down the sodium, carbs, and fat.
+Savor the flavor of Chinese cuisine, but make the starch choices in smaller portion.
 Use the guide below for suggestions on how to keep your diabetes in check without having to toss out your Chinese take out menus.

 Health